caltechlibrary/dataset/docs/refresh.md

 refresh
 =======

-This command will update an object list in a frame based on the current state of the collection.
-If any keys have been deleted from the collection then the object associated with those keys in the frame will also be removed.
+This command will update an objects in a frame based on the current state of the collection.

+NOTE: If any keys/objects have been deleted from the collection then the object associated with those keys in the frame will also be removed.

 In the following example the frame name is \"f1\", the collection is
 \"examples.ds\".
 The example is refreshing the object list.